-The air conditioner(s) installed on your coach will operate only when the unit is supplied with 120 volt AC power from the power cord or the generator.
+The roof mounted air conditioner installed on your coach will operate only when the unit is supplied with 120 volt AC power from the power cord or the generator.
 The air conditioner circuit breaker must be in the ON position to work.